Mapshiny/Mapshiny/README.md

 and wait...

 - 🔭 I am a graduate student in Wuhan University of technology
-- 🌱 I’m currently learning linux c/c++ qt
+- 🌱 I’m currently learning linux c/c++
 - 📫 How to reach me: 820499122@qq.com